Bhumi156/Python_api/README.md

 # Flask CRUD Application

-This is a simple CRUD (Create, Read, Update, Delete) application built with Flask and SQLite.
-It allows users to manage a collection of items.
+This is a simple python CRUD (Create, Read, Update, Delete) application built with Flask and SQLite.
+It allows users to manage and add data of product details.

 ## Features